This Policy provides advice and guidance on issues related to study, health and safety, and finance to:

-New mothers returning to study or work who wish to express milk for their baby will be accommodated with suitable facilities to express and store breastmilk.
+Anyone returning to study or work who wishes to express milk for their baby will be accommodated with suitable facilities to express and store breastmilk.
 This will be arranged on an individual basis in conjunction with the School and Occupational Health and Safety Services.

 Admission to Childcare Services at Queen’s is by application.
-Application forms can be obtained from firstname.lastname@example.org.
+Application forms can be obtained from the Childcare Services at Queen’s website.

 Any student who is dissatisfied about the standard of service, action or lack of action by the University in relation to this Policy may raise a complaint under the Student Complaints Procedure.
 It is suggested that problems are resolved as informally as possible in the first instance.

 (Also see the Risk Management and Study Support Plan section.)
 At all times, staff must ensure that students are not treated less favourably than any other students on the basis of their circumstances, or given undue special treatment.
 In line with the University’s legal obligations, flexibility should be shown where possible to ensure continued learning is facilitated; while ensuring that academic standards are not compromised.
 Information given by students should be treated confidentially and with sensitivity.
 Staff should not attempt to influence any student’s decision but should provide impartial advice.

 When a student contacts a member of staff to discuss any circumstance covered by this Policy, a response should be made within five working days and a meeting arranged as soon as possible thereafter.
 If the member of staff being contacted by the student is not the student’s Adviser of Studies/Personal Tutor or Supervisor, they should nonetheless be kept informed subject to permission from the student.